Joyful Balance

 How to Make Super Simple Vegan Miso Soup

-Miso soup with seaweed, tofu, and shiitake mushrooms
+Miso soup with seaweed, tofu, and shiitake mushrooms.

 As always, full recipe at the end of the post!
 But here are the basics: